clear-code/xmlua/docs/reference/element.md

 ### `add_child(child_node) -> void` {#add_child}

-Add a new node to reciver, at the end of child.
+Add a new node to receiver, at the end of child.
 If new node is attribute node, it is added into propertoes instead of children.

 Example: